PatrickTorgerson/hellochess/README.md

 ![inline frontend](img/inline-frontend.png)

-A currently unfinished implementation of chess with a ascii terminal front-end.
+A currently unfinished implementation of chess with an ascii terminal front-end.

 ---
 > MIT License